databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/02-user/10-grant.md

 <FunctionDescription description="Introduced or updated: v1.2.275"/>

-Grants privileges, roles, and ownership of a specific database object.
-This involves:
+Grants privileges, roles, and ownership for a specific database object.
+This includes:

-- Granting privileges to a user or a role.
+- Granting privileges to users or roles.
-- Granting a role to a user or a role.
+- Assigning roles to users or other roles.
-- Granting ownership to a role.
+- Transferring ownership to a role.

 See also: